iShezmu/holbertonschool-web_front_end/html_advanced/README.md

         - add a level 4 heading with text ´Heading level 4´
         - add a level 5 heading with text ´Heading level 5´
         - add a level 6 heading with text ´Heading level 6´

+*   12-index.html
+    - About Us paragraphs:
+      - in the ´About Us´ section
+        - after the first ´h3´ (who are we) create a paragraph with the text: ´Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Ipsum, omnis expedita!
+Eum, praesentium cumque accusantium rem, sit quaerat est nisi ratione, deserunt ducimus quidem iste dicta quibusdam atque maxime cum!´
+        - after the second ´h3´ create a paragraph with the text: ´Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Ipsum, omnis expedita!
+Eum, praesentium cumque accusantium rem, sit quaerat est nisi ratione, deserunt ducimus quidem iste dicta quibusdam atque maxime cum!´
+        - after the third ´h3´ create a paragraph with the text: ´Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Ipsum, omnis expedita!
+Eum, praesentium cumque accusantium rem, sit quaerat est nisi ratione, deserunt ducimus quidem iste dicta quibusdam atque maxime cum!´
+    - Latest news paragraphs:
+      - in the ´Latest news´ section
+        - in the first ´article´
+          - create a paragraph with text ´Career´ before the heading
+          - create a paragraph with text ´Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Id Sextilius factum negabat.
+Quo tandem modo?
+At eum nihili facit; Quae contraria sunt his, malane?´ after the heading
+        - in the second article
+          - create a paragraph with text ´Digital Life´ before the heading
+          - create a paragraph with text ´Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Tum mihi Piso: Quid ergo?
+Tum ille: Ain tandem?
+Non autem hoc: igitur ne illud quidem.
+Sed quod proximum fuit non vidit.
+Nos commodius agimus.
+An nisi populari fama?´ after the heading
+        - in the third article
+          - create a paragraph with text ´Social´ before the heading
+          - create a paragraph with text ´Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Non igitur bene.
+Quid enim est a Chrysippo praetermissum in Stoicis?
+Pugnant Stoici cum Peripateticis.
+Prioris generis est docilitas, memoria; Apparet statim, quae sint officia, quae actiones.´ after the heading
+    - Contact paragraph:
+      - in the ´Contact´ section after the heading
+        - create a paragraph with the text: ´Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Id Sextilius factum negabat.
+Quo tandem modo?
+At eum nihili facit; Quae contraria sunt his, malane?´
+    - Additional paragraphs:
+      - below the level 2 ´Services´ heading add a paragraph with text ´We work with you´
+      - below the level 2 ´Works´ heading add a paragraph with text ´Take a look in our portfolio´
+      - below the level 2 ´About Us´ heading add a paragraph with text ´Everything about us´
+      - below the level 2 ´Testimonials´ heading add a paragraph with text ´We are more than a digital company´
+      - below the level 2 ´Contact´ heading add a paragraph with text ´We like to know new people´